rancher/docs/content/rancher/v2.5/en/faq/technical/_index.md

 ### Can I use keyboard shortcuts in the UI?

 Yes, most parts of the UI can be reached using keyboard shortcuts.
 For an overview of the available shortcuts, press `?` anywhere in the UI.

+### What does `Unknown schema for type:` errors followed by something like `catalog.cattle.io.operation` mean when trying to modify an App?

+This error occurs when Kubernetes can not find the CRD mentioned.
+The vast majority of the time these are a result of missing RBAC permissions.
+Try with an admin user and if this works, add permissions for the resource mentioned by the error (ie. `Get`, `List`, `Patch` as needed).